dariusadel/google-homepage/README.txt

-sCreate a skeleton website with YouTube links and descriptions.
+Create a skeleton website with that looks like the Google webpage.